Travel writing based on first-hand experience

 5. Discover The Old City of Acre

-Where and what to eat on a trip to Acre?
+Where and what to eat in Acre?

 Acre is renowned as one of the top spots to enjoy Arabic cuisine in Israel, with its flavors greatly enhanced by the coastal setting.
 Whether you choose to dine in a restaurant or grab a bite from a street stall, you’re guaranteed a delightful culinary experience.
 To help you make the most of your visit without spending too much time searching for a place to eat, here’s a list of the best restaurants in Acre.